 Our hometown of Philadelphia, like many older cities, drains rainwater and wastewater into a single, overburdened, combined sewer system.
 Our work at Lubert Plaza foreshadowed the city’s groundbreaking Green City Clean Waters program, which emphasizes green infrastructure as a critical way to lighten the load on the municipal sewer system.
 Lubert Plaza proved that a dynamic public space could also demonstrate impressive stormwater management performance in Philadelphia.
 Lubert Plaza functions as the new “heart of campus” at Thomas Jefferson University, welcoming students, faculty, and the community to take a break from the urban grid.
 The plaza accommodates academic events and ceremonies, as well as provides respite for the broader community with its cafe, public art, and diverse, shady seating areas.

-In an effort to reduce the burden on the municipal sewer system, we increased the pervious surface area to allow rainwater to infiltrate the site.
-We also designed methods to capture condensation from the neighboring building’s air conditioning system and rainwater from the building’s roof.
+To reduce the burden on the municipal sewer system, we increased the surface area to allow rainwater to infiltrate the site.
+Our team also designed methods to capture condensation from the neighboring building’s air conditioning system and rainwater from the building’s roof.
 We collected this water in an underground cistern beneath the plaza and reused the water to irrigate the site.
 This dramatically reduces the amount of run-off that enters the city’s sewer system from this site each year: